 - Precautions to Keep Pothos Safe from Bugs

-Considering that most of the pests do not find pothos delicious (due to the presence of calcium oxalate), only a handful of bugs are found to attack pothos.
+Considering that most pests do not find pothos delicious (due to the presence of calcium oxalate), only a handful of bugs are found to attack pothos.

 Also, pothos is toxic for various kinds of insects!
 Isn’t that terrific news?

 |Bugs||Where do they feed?||Effects of bugs on Pothos|

 |Mealy Bugs||Beneath the Leaves and Nodes||1.
 Plant looks like it is covered with snow.

 |Spider Mites||Mainly on back of the leaves and stem||over the plant.

 |Aphids||Found underneath leaves and feed on stem and leaves.||1.
 Secrets liquid on leaves and stem

 2. Tiny white flakes all over the plant.

 |Fungus Gnats||Feeds on leaves and mainly on soil||1.
 Damage root system

 |Thrips||Feeds on shoot and new leaves||1.
 White and silver streaks on leaves